enbochen/Tekkiwartti-WPA2-KRACK/docs/slide.md

 - Change Wi-Fi password will not save you

 - IoT devices rarely receive the necessary software updates to correct security issues

 ---

+# Good News

+- Attacker must be within WiFi network range

+- If you are using PC (Microsoft), You're already safe

+---